 (b) the performance of a function under this Act.

-(2) The CEO or an authorised officer may disclose relevant information to a public authority, a corresponding authority, a service provider or an interested person.
+(2) The CEO or an authorised officer may disclose relevant information to a public authority, a Commonwealth agency, a corresponding authority, a service provider or an interested person.

-(3) The CEO or an authorised officer may request a public authority, a corresponding authority, a service provider or an interested person who or which holds relevant information to disclose the information to the CEO or authorised officer, as the case requires.
+(3) The CEO or an authorised officer may request a public authority, a Commonwealth agency, a corresponding authority, a service provider or an interested person who or which holds relevant information to disclose the information to the CEO or authorised officer, as the case requires.

-(4) A public authority, a service provider or an interested person may comply with a request under subsection (3) despite any law of this State relating to secrecy or confidentiality.
+(4) Information may be disclosed under subsection (2), or in compliance with a request under subsection (3), despite any written law relating to secrecy or confidentiality.

 (5) If information is disclosed, in good faith, under subsection (2) or in compliance with a request under subsection (3) —